 Can I substitute saffron with anything?

-Turmeric or safflower are popular substitutes for color, but they lack saffron’s distinct flavor.
-Use them only when saffron isn’t available.
+Turmeric or safflower are popular substitutes for color, but they lack saffron's distinct flavor and aroma.
+Use them only when saffron isn't available, but understand you won't get the same culinary experience.

 How long does saffron last?